 When a medical emergency strikes, your family needs quality emergency care as quickly as possible.
-North Suburban Medical Center, part of the HealthONE healthcare network in Denver, offers three convenient emergency rooms in Thornton and Westminster.
+North Suburban Medical Center, part of the HealthONE network in Denver, provides excellent ER care and has full-service freestanding emergency rooms in Thornton and Westminster.

-If you think your child may need to go to the ER and your doctor's office is closed (on evenings or weekends), call our free pediatric nurse advice line at (303) 563-3300 or check your child's symptoms online to decide if you should bring him/her to the ER.
+If you think your child may need to go to the ER and your doctor's office is closed (on evenings or weekends), call our free pediatric nurse advice line at (303) 563-3300.
+You may also call our adult nurse advice line at (888) 839-2752 if you are unsure if your symptoms require an ER visit.

-- Experienced emergency room nurses with decades of combined experience
+- Experienced emergency room nurses and pediatric nurses

 - On-call specialists for life-threatening injuries and illnesses

-- Rapid response programs, including cardiac aleart and stroke alert
+- Rapid response programs, including cardiac alert and stroke alert

-- Airlife helicopter ready to transport stable patients from North Suburban Medical Center who need a Level I Trauma Center at a moment’s notice
+- AirLife helicopter ready to transport stable patients from North Suburban to a Level I Trauma Center at a moment’s notice

-ER wait times represent a four-hour rolling average updated every 30 minutes, and is defined as the time of patient arrival until the time the patient is greeted by a qualified medical professional.
+The ER wait time represent a four-hour rolling average updated every 30 minutes and is defined as the time of patient arrival until the time the patient is greeted by a qualified medical professional.
 Patients are triaged at arrival and are then seen by a qualified medical professional in priority order based on their presenting complaint and reason for visit.